 10 cloves garlic, peeled

 2 stalks lemongrass, bruised

-6 tbsp hae ko (prawn paste) mixed with 80ml to 100ml hot water
+100ml hae ko (prawn paste) mixed with 50ml hot water

-Place all the spice paste ingredients into a food processor and blitz to a fine paste.
+Place the spice paste ingredients in a food processor and blitz to a paste.

 Place the fish in a large pan with the water, lemongrass and salt, and bring to a boil.
 Once the fish is cooked, remove it from the liquid and allow to cool before deboning and reserving the flesh.

 Return the bones and fish head to the liquid, and simmer for 20 minutes.
 Remove from heat, allow to cool, then blend till fine.
 Sieve the stock several times to make sure there are no bone bits in it.
 Set aside.

 Place the cooking oil in a wok and saute the spice paste; add more oil if spice paste sticks to the pan.

 Once it’s fragrant, add in tamarind juice, water, half the fish and the stock.
 Bring to a boil Stir in coconut milk, sugar and salt, then remove from heat.

 Place the noodles in a bowl, top with the garnishing ingredients and ladle the hot laksa broth over.
 Drizzle with hae ko mixture just before serving.